stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

 ## Configuration

 > [!NOTE]
-> This section covers **only** the storage settings the beta adds.
+> This section covers **only** the settings the beta adds.
 Everything else about running the Voicebox Service is unchanged: the `vbx-config.json` configuration file, the supported LLM providers (Azure AI, AWS Bedrock, OpenAI, Anthropic, Databricks, Vertex AI, Fireworks), and the standard environment variables all still apply.
 See [Voicebox Service Configuration](../voicebox.md#configuration) and the [Voicebox Configuration File](../voicebox.md#voicebox-configuration-file) reference.

 ### Required: mount a volume